sindresorhus/conf/readme.md

 You only need to specify this if you don't have a package.json file in your project.

+#### projectVersion

+Type: `string`<br>
+Default: The `version` field in the package.json closest to where `conf` is imported.

+You only need to specify this if you don't have a package.json file in your project and are using migrations.

 #### cwd

 Type: `string`<br>